Komet/MediaElch/README.md

 =========

 MediaElch is a MediaManager for Kodi.
 Information about Movies, TV Shows, Concerts and Music are stored as nfo files.
 Fanarts are downloaded automatically from fanart.tv.
-MediaElch is compatible with Kodi up to v14 Helix.
+MediaElch is compatible with Kodi up to v15 Isengard.
 Using the nfo generator, MediaElch can be used with other MediaCenters as well.

 Supported scrapers
 ------------------